Evloni/PongOS/README.md

 3. Then you are ready to go!

 ## System Requirements 🖥️⚙️✅
-- 💻 A PC capable of booting from USB/DVD.
 - ⌨️ Basic keyboard support for controls.
 - 🚫 No hard drive installation required!